motiwari/BanditPAM/README.md

 This also allows for clustering of "exotic" objects like trees, graphs, natural language, and more -- settings where running k-means wouldn't even make sense.
 We talk about one such setting in the [original paper](https://arxiv.org/abs/2006.06856).

-The package currently supports a number of distance metrics, including all L_p losses and cosine distance.
+The package currently supports a number of distance metrics, including all Lp losses and cosine distance.

-If you're willing to write a little C++, you only need to add a few lines to kmedoids_algorithm.cpp and kmedoids_algorithm.hpp to implement your distance metric / pairwise dissimilarity!
+If you're willing to write a little C++, you only need to add a few lines to [kmedoids_algorithm.cpp](https://github.com/ThrunGroup/BanditPAM/blob/main/src/kmedoids_algorithm.cpp#L560-L615) and [kmedoids_algorithm.hpp](https://github.com/ThrunGroup/BanditPAM/blob/main/headers/kmedoids_algorithm.hpp#L136-L142) to implement your distance metric / pairwise dissimilarity!

 Then, be sure to re-install the repository with a `pip install .` (note the trailing `.`).

-The maintainers of this repository are working on permitting arbitrary dissimilarity metrics that users write in Python, as well; see #4.
+The maintainers of this repository are working on permitting arbitrary dissimilarity metrics that users write in Python, as well; see [#4](https://github.com/ThrunGroup/BanditPAM/issues/4).

 ## Testing